Taehl/TLTools/readme.txt

 Tools:

 TSerial: Converts tables into strings.
 That way you can save tables to files, or send them across a network.
 Currently only supports tables with keys that are strings or numbers, and values that are strings, numbers, tables, or booleans.
-- Tserialize(table) returns a string of the Lua code which will recreate the table.
+- TSerialize(table) returns a string of the Lua code which will recreate the table.
 - To deserialize, use loadstring("table="..serial)().

 TLibCompress: Can zip andd unzip strings, reducing their size.
 A good way to save bandwidth when sending strings across a network.